Programs

 “Ultimate Respect” is a term members of Pi Kappa Phi use every day.
 In this program, a trained facilitator will educate members and associate members on the Fraternity’s expectations related to the treatment of brothers, associate members and guests.
 Members and associate members learn how to create a culture that exemplifies Ultimate Respect ― a chapter where all people are treated with dignity and respect, and brothers are equipped with the skills needed to intervene effectively when members violate established expectations.

-For more information about bringing the Ultimate Respect in Action workshop to your chapter, contact the education team.
+For more information about bringing the Ultimate Respect in Action workshop to your chapter, contact the prevention education team.

 Behind Happy Faces